-If my family has a history of breast cancer, when do I need to get a mammogram?
+Family history of breast cancer: When do I need to get a mammogram?

 If there is a strong family history of breast cancer in the family on the mother's side (including the mother), then how often should the daughters get mammograms and when should they start?